6 Best Off-Road Electric Scooters (Selected From 31 Models)

 Bumpy terrain?
 Pah.
 Adjustable front and rear springs, swingarms, and those beastly 10-inch pneumatic tires mean balance and comfort are assured, wherever your sense of adventure takes you.
 We’re not exaggerating when we say that the Mantis V2 delivers the best shock absorption for its price – we even think it is a close match to the much-vaunted, quadruple-springed Apollo Phantom.
 It takes the most uneven, rugged terrain in its balletic stride, saving your joints and muscles a lot of aggro in the process.

-Where the Mantis V2 falls short against its competitors is its stamina.
+Where the Mantis V2 falls short against its competitors, however, is in the stamina department.
 With a maximum range of 33 miles (when riding on eco mode), you would perhaps expect a little more from the V2 – but the truth is that its price is much cheaper than other scooters that deliver its combination of speed and battery power.

 Yet a silver lining sheens in the form of its charging time: nestling between 10 and 12 hours, the 18.2Ah version of the Mantis V2 takes a full 3 to 4 hours less to reach full juice than the 24.5Ah version – and this can be reduced by up to 50% with an extra charger.